-- 1. The provider must - a. utilize the Senior and Disabilities Services secure electronic interface for submission of confidential and protected health information; - b. subscribe to and review SDS electronic email; - c. maintain all records, required under 7 AAC 105.320, in English and in a form that is legible and understandable to a reviewer; - d. comply with all training requirements; and - e. practice open communications and cooperate with other providers of services. - 2.
+- 1. The provider must - a. utilize the SDS secure electronic interface for submission of confidential and protected health information; - b. subscribe to and review SDS electronic email; maintain all records, required under 7 AAC 105.320, in English and in a form that is legible and understandable to a reviewer; - c. comply with all training requirements; and - d. practice open communications and cooperate with other providers of services. - 2.
 No owner, executive director, board member, authorized agent, employee, or contractor of a provider agency may provide services to recipients if that individual - a. has been convicted of Medicaid fraud or has been suspended or terminated from the Medicaid program because of program abuse or abuse of a recipient; - b. is named on any state or federal exclusion list related to health care services; or - c. has had either a valid criminal history check or variance revoked under 7 AAC 10.945. - 3.
 The provider must comply with the criminal history checks requirements of 7 AAC 10.910 10.990. - 4.
-In the event a dispute arises with another provider and is not resolved by discussion between them, the providers must agree to mediation; the providers must retain an alternate dispute resolution organization to mediate the dispute and must share equally in the cost.
+In the event a dispute arises with another provider and is not resolved by discussion between them, the providers must agree to mediation; the providers must retain an alternate dispute resolution organization to mediate the dispute and must share equally in the cost. - 5.
+The provider must comply with the electronic visit verification (EVV) regulations under 7 AAC 130.285. - 6.
+The provider must report to SDS the name of the electronic visit verification system vendor the provider uses.
+The provider must report the vendor name by sending an e-mail to DHSSEVV@alaska.gov on same day as the provider submits the application for provider certification.